 The government wants energy suppliers to install smart meters in every home in England, Wales and Scotland.
-There are more than 26 million homes for the energy suppliers to get to, with the goal of every home being offered a smart meter by 2020.
+There are more than 26 million homes for the energy suppliers to get to, with the goal of every home being offered a smart meter by the end of the rollout.

 ROLES AND RESPONSIBILITIESThe smart meter rollout involves lots of different tasks, including installing smart meters and creating a new wireless communications grid.
 There are many organisations involved, as well as new regulatory codes and standards.
 Below is a brief breakdown of all the responsibilities.

 THE GOVERNMENTThe government has set the targets and established roles and responsibilities for the national rollout of smart meters.
 The Department for Business, Energy & Industrial Strategy (BEIS) is leading and monitoring the rollout.
 It has also set rules and standards to ensure that consumers are protected.
 These include rules around technical standards for the equipment and making sure the needs of vulnerable people are met.

 OFGEMThe energy regulator Ofgem is responsible for making sure consumers are protected.
 They'll ensure that the energy suppliers stick to the standards set out in the Smart Metering Installation Code of Practice (SMICOP).
 They are also responsible for the governance of the Smart Energy Code which the Data Communications Company, the energy suppliers and the network operators have signed up to.

 THE DATA COMMUNICATIONS COMPANYThe Data Communications Company provides the communications infrastructure that handles smart meter data.
 They make sure smart meters have the right information to generate your bill.